petergerritsen/blog.petergerritsen.nl/about/index.markdown

 ![A picture of me](/images/Me.jpg "A picture of me")

-I work as a freelance developer trough [CloudDev](https://www.clouddev.nl) in the Netherlands.
+I work as a freelance developer through [CloudDev](https://www.clouddev.nl) in the Netherlands.

 I specialize in building .NET solutions on the Microsoft Azure platform.